MyOutDeskLLC/node-browser-history/README.md

 # node-browser-history

 This module will gather browser history from common internet browsers.
+Only for the last 5 minutes.
 > Operating Systems Supported

 * Windows (Partially Complete)